London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 8. Do you reinspect?

 You may be eager to finish the inspection and start planning the move, but there will be times when a home inspector must return for a second inspection.
 This could happen, for example, if there is wood rot that needs repair or the seller needs to replace the roof.
-In other words, a reinspection may be required after the work is complete if any issues remain before the insurance or the loan can proceed.
+In other words, a reinspection may be required after the work is complete if any issues remain that prevent the insurance or the loan from proceeding.

 Some inspectors will return for a fraction of the original cost or charge a second full inspection fee.
 Even if you don't need a reinspection, knowing the expectations in advance is helpful.